gomotopia/districtr/docs/contiguity.md

 # Contiguity

+Contiguity drop-down maybe sticky.
+Reverts to 'Districts may have discontinuity' rather than displaying rows of checkboxes.

 ### **src/utils.js**
 Function `spatial_abilities` has `const status` which contains State info.
 One options is `contiguity` which is marked with a 2 (?)

+Even states not listed with the `contiguity` option has a highlight islands feature.

 ### **src/plugins/evaluation-plugin.js**